 - Repetitive Name: Her full name is Kim Kim Kym-Kim, hence the "4" in her nickname.

 The citizens of the Kingdom of Fargarthia (AKA the Fargathians or just the Fargarth) are a group of hardcore LARPers who have begun to act their 12th century fantasy setting full-time.
 They refuse to embrace any modern technologies, and frequently have incredibly backwards and dangerous ideas, much to the chagrin of the only non-roleplayer, Wendy.

 - Black and Nerdy: Chandler.

 - LARP: What they are, and their theme overall.
-Thanks to Horror Night, they're permanently stuck in fantasy mode.
+Thanks to the trauma Horror Night, they're permanently stuck in fantasy mode.

 - Let's Get Dangerous!: Up until the last stage of The Siege of Wonder Town, the Fargarth have been using incredibly ineffective melee weapons (implied to be made out of foam, nonetheless) and crossbows.
 After their king is shot in the heart and lives, the rule of no modern technology is quickly retracted and they all grab assault rifles.

 - Pokémon Speak: Hardcore, a hulking brute who only shouts his name.